matte-realize/ood-calendar-sI25/Calendar/README.md

 ## Work Distribution:

-Paul - Created the controller/Command Parsing and started the view
+Paul - Created the controller/Command Parsing, GUI, and started the view

-Matthew - Created the model and tests for the Calendar
+Matthew - Created the model, GUI, and tests for the Calendar

 ## Changes: